sensu/sensu-chef/README.md

 * [RabbitMQ](http://community.opscode.com/cookbooks/rabbitmq)
 * [RedisIO](http://community.opscode.com/cookbooks/redisio)

-NOTE: This cookbook either pins its dependencies optimistically or not at all.
+NOTE: This cookbook either constrains its dependencies optimistically (`>=`) or not at all.
 You're strongly encouraged to more strictly manage these dependencies in your wrapper cookbook.

 ## PACKAGES